-For additional information about required consultations, refer to E-200: Summary Table of Approvals, Consultations, and Notifications (Word).
+For additional information about required consultations, refer to E-200: Summary Table of Approvals, Consultations, and Notifications.

-Information on the role of medical, dental and ophthalmological consultants as it relates to specific medical services can also be found in C-701-2: Medical Services Required Review and Approvals Policy.
+For more information on how the role of medical, consultants applies to specific medical services, refer to C-701-2: Medical Services Required Review and Approvals Policy.

 In addition to their roles in the review of and consultation on services for specific customers, regional and state office consultants also provide technical assistance to support best business practices in their areas of specialty as related to: